wso2/docs-choreo-dev/en/docs/insights/derive-insights.md

 ### Errors

-This page shows information related to erroneous API calls that are received by your system.
+The **Errors** page shows information related to erroneous API calls that are received by your system.
 The errors are categorized based on the error type.
 You can further drill down using the error subtypes.
 Use this page as the starting point for debugging any API errors.

 ![Error statistics](../assets/img/insights/error-page-full.png){.cInlineImage-full}